In Concepts, we walked through workflows, actions and hops. Let’s remember:

 Creating a hop is identical to creating a hop in a pipeline:

 shift-drag: while holding down the shift key on your keyboard.
-Click on a transform, while holding down your primary mouse button, drag to the second transform.
+Click on an action, while holding down your primary mouse button, drag to the second action.
 Release the primary mouse button and the shift key.

-scroll-drag: scroll-click on a transform , while holding down your mouse’s scroll button, drag to the second transform.
+scroll-drag: scroll-click on an action , while holding down your mouse’s scroll button, drag to the second action.
 Release the scroll button.

-click on a transform in your pipeline to open the 'click anywhere' dialog.
-Click the 'Create hop' button and select the transform you want to create the hop to.
+click on an action in your pipeline to open the 'click anywhere' dialog.
+Click the 'Create hop' button and select the action you want to create the hop to.

 Save your workflow: